-We have performed the procedures enumerated below, which were agreed to by the Town of St. Joseph and the Louisiana Legislative Auditor (LLA) on the control and compliance (C/C) areas identified in the LLA's Statewide Agreed-Upon Procedures (SAUPs) for the fiscal period July 1, 2021 through June 30, 2022.
-The Town's management is responsible for those C/C areas identified in the SAUPs.
-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
-The sufficiency of these procedures is solely the responsibility of the specified users of this report.
-Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.
+We have performed the procedures enumerated below, which were agreed to by Town of St. Joseph ("Town") and the Louisiana Legislative Auditor ("LLA") on the control and compliance (C/C) areas identified in the Fiscal Administrator's final report and three-year plan ("Plan") for the fiscal period July 01, 2022, through June 30, 2023.
+The Town's management is responsible for those C/C areas identified in the Plan.